mbmahiout/mbmahiout.github.io/index.md

 # Contact
 **E-mail:** marius.b.mahiout@gmail.com

 **LinkedIn:** [marius-mahiout](https://www.linkedin.com/in/marius-mahiout-424aa5154/)

+**GitHub:** [marius-mahiout](https://github.com/mbmahiout) Note: this is my personal GitHub account.
+I am not at liberty to share any code or data from my professional work.

 # Education
 - **2019 - 2021:** Norwegian University of Science and Technology<br />MS, Neuroscience